-Airlines like American also offer business programs that allow travelers to retain their own personal rewards while also contributing rewards to the overall business account.
-A business traveler manager can then log into their business portal to manage those travelers and rewards.
+Airlines like American also offer business programs that allow travellers to retain their own personal rewards while also contributing rewards to the overall business account.
+A business traveller manager can then log into their business portal to manage those travellers and rewards.
 Even if you don’t necessarily have a travel program in mind, you can always negotiate with vendors that you often use when you and your team travels.

 Try Travel Management Software

 Travel management software streamlines the process of travel booking.
 Although corporate travel companies are typically standard, depending on your team and needs, you might want to start your management process with software, fine-tuning your policy as you before graduating to third-party agencies.
 With travel management software, users can input their travel policies into the software and allow employees to make their own bookings.
 Investing in private business transfers is also a great way to get to business meetings swiftly and comfortably.